twistezo/job-board/README.md

 ## Job Board

+### Description

+Example of IT job board.

 ### Features

-- filter jobs by categories
+- filter jobs by technologies
 - update map when filtering
 - clicable map marks
 - routing between `Job.js` and `Board.js` (with proper URL)